Characterizing the velocity anisotropy of the Milky Way's stellar halo: Kinematic anisotropy

 If the correlation between kinematic and metallicity is a signature of the accretion history, we would expect a correlation also with the age of the stars.
 With BHB stars, we can infer relative ages from photometric information.
 Keeping the metallicity constant, a difference in the color of the BHB stars reflects a difference in their ages, with bluer BHB stars being older than redder BHB stars.

 To investigate whether this correlation can be detected, we present an exploratory analysis of correlation between $\beta_s$ and color in Figure \ref{fig:beta_gr}.
-The samples were divided into bins of 0.05 mag in $(g-r)_0$ and the clean sample was divided at $\rm [Fe/H] = -2$ to reduce the effect of the metallicity.
+The samples were divided into bins of 0.05 mag in $(g-r)_0$ and the clean sample was divided at $\rm [Fe/H] = -1.8$ to reduce the effect of the metallicity.
 With the complete sample (top panel), the $\beta_s$ profiles possess a similar trend, showing no relation to the color of the stars.
-A small distinction can be noted in the first bin, where redder stars are more radially-biased ($\beta_s \sim 0.4$) than the blue ones ($\beta_s \sim 0.3$), with bluer stars concentrating closer to the center of the galaxy, as can be noticed by the difference in the x-axis position.
-The higher $\beta_s$ observed for redder stars is the result of a larger velocity dispersion in the radial component, with an increase of $\sim 40 \rm \ km\,s^{-1}$ for red profiles compared to the blue ones.
-Also, the polar component inside 20 kpc shows that blue BHB stars are dynamically colder than red BHB stars.
+A small distinction, which cannot be accounted for the uncertainties, is noted in the first bin, where redder stars are more radially-biased ($\beta_s \sim 0.40$) than the blue ones ($\beta_s \sim 0.28$), with bluer stars concentrating closer to the center of the galaxy, as can be noticed by the difference in the x-axis position.
+The higher $\beta_s$ observed for redder stars is mainly the result of a larger velocity dispersion in the radial component, with an increase of $34 \rm \ km\,s^{-1}$ for reddest profile compared to the bluest one.
+Also, the tangential components inside 20 kpc shows that blue BHB stars are dynamically colder than red BHB stars.

 On the other hand, when analyzing the clean sample (middle and bottom panels), redder ($(g-r)_0 > -0.15$) and bluer stars ($(g-r)_0 < -0.15$) draw distinct profiles.
-Between 10 and 20 kpc, independent of the metallicity range, redder stars are more dominated by radial dispersion compared to bluer stars, with a $\Delta\beta_s \sim 0.2$.
-For the more metal-rich subset ($\rm [Fe/H] > -2$; middle panel), we note that bluer stars present a slow rise of $\beta_s$, while redder profiles increase quickly, reaching $\beta_s \sim 0.5$ at 15 kpc.
+Between 10 and 20 kpc, independent of the metallicity range, redder stars are more dominated by radial dispersion compared to bluer stars.
 The correlation between $\beta_s$ and color observed with the clean sample is not solely a consequence of the relation between metallicity and color for BHB stars, as can be observed with the metallicity separation between the middle and bottom panels.
-Moreover, if that were the case, we should see a distinct behavior for the complete sample, as with $\beta_s$ and metallicity.
 Therefore, it may reflect differences in the stellar ages.